Balram-Ishwar/compound-word/README.md

-# Target:- To find first and second commpound word from given file.
+# Target:- To find first, second commpound word and processing time from given file.
 It uses a BufferedReader to read words from a specified file and stores them in a HashSet.
 The CompoundWord method checks whether a given word can be formed by compounding other words in the set using a recursive approach.
 The CompoundedWord method is used to find the longest compounded word.
 And SecondCompoundedWord method used to finds the second longest compounded word.